Throughout the 20th and 21st centuries, stocks have been one of the best-performing asset classes, and have reliably turned dollars into millions.

 Sometimes, a privately-owned company wants to acquire a lot more money so that they can use it to grow.

 So, they can break their ownership into a number of shares, and sell some of those shares to an investment bank, which then does an initial public offering (IPO), and sells those shares to the public on a stock exchange.
 The company now has a lot more cash that they can use to rapidly expand, and a more broadly distributed ownership structure.

 Investors across the world can then freely buy and sell shares of stock between themselves.
 The shares are listed on a stock exchange, which is a market for buying and selling stocks.

 Shareholders get to vote for the board of directors to run their company, and can also submit and vote for shareholder proposals to let the board know their opinions.

 Source: New York Stock Exchange, public domain image

-To begin investing in stocks, you’ll need to open a brokerage account.
-I use Fidelity Investments and Charles Schwab, but there are many other good ones as well.
+To invest in stocks, you’ll need to open a brokerage account.
+I use Fidelity Investments, Charles Schwab, and M1 Finance, but there are many other good ones as well.